Lyfts/SharedProspecting/README.md

 ### Syncs VisualProspecting data between members of a ServerUtilities team.

-No setup needed, simnply install the mod and enjoy easy sharing.
+No setup needed, simply install the mod and enjoy easy sharing.